assay-it/blueprint-continuous-quality/README.md

 to ensure quality of the solutions.

-https://assay.it is designed to performs a formal (objective) proofs of the quality using Behavior as a Code paradigm.
+https://assay.it is designed to performs a formal (objective) proofs of the quality using Behavior as a Code contracts.
 It connects cause-and-effect (Given/When/Then) to the networking concepts (Input/Process/Output).
 The expected behavior of each network component is declared using simple Golang program.

-This example is inspired by the blog post [Everything is Continuous](https://doc.assay.it/2020/07/01/Everything-is-Continuous.html) and provides the reference implementation and the guidance about of the eponymous [workflow](https://doc.assay.it/docs/workflows/everything-is-continuous).
+This example is inspired by the blog post [Everything is Continuous](https://assay.it/case%20study/continuous%20deployment/2020/07/01/everything-is-continuos) and provides the reference implementation and the guidance about of the eponymous [workflow](https://assay.it/doc/case-study/everything-is-continuous).

 ## Everything is Continuous

 Modern software engineering is talking about Continuous Integration, Continuous Delivery and Continuous Deployment.
 Why should we distinguish them? **"Everything is Continuous"** defines a right philosophy and commitment that ensures the always ready state of your code.
 It also implements pipelines to deploy every commit straight to sandbox with the following promotion to production.

 **"Everything is Continuous"** does not invent any special workflow.
 It just emphasizes deployment and quality assessment as a key feature along the development process.
 Continuous proofs of the quality helps to eliminate defects at earlier phases of the feature lifecycle.
 It impacts on engineering teams philosophy and commitments, ensuring that your microservice(s) are always in a release-ready state.
 The right implementation of the workflow deploys every commit to disposable sandbox environment with the following promotion to production.
 This example application implements a reference workflow to emphasis role of [https://assay.it](https://assay.it) as part of pull request quality check.

 Let's take a look: